 This photo shows a Sungold (tall variety) that had an accident and lost its main stem – I dropped a sheet of plastic on it!

 I’ve allowed three side shoots to grow – one either side (as marked) and one behind.
-From each new side shoot stem, you then grow one or two trusses.
+Each new side shoot stem, can then grow more trusses.

-For example, if I have one main stem and allow two side shoots to develop, I will end up with three stems.
+For example, if I have one main stem and allow a side shoots to develop, I will end up with two stems.